AlgoMaster Logo

 We need to find the longest substring where every letter that shows up has both its uppercase and lowercase versions present in that same substring.
 The word "substring" means a contiguous sequence of characters, not a subsequence.

 What makes this different from simpler substring problems is the "both cases" constraint.
-It is not enough for a character to appear.
-Its counterpart must also be present.
-A single lonely 'b' without a 'B' (or vice versa) disqualifies the entire substring.
+It is not enough for a character to appear, its counterpart must also be present.
+A single 'b' without a 'B' (or the reverse) disqualifies the entire substring.

-A couple of things to notice right away.
-First, the string is short (at most 100 characters), so even brute force approaches will work.
-Second, if a character in the string has no counterpart anywhere, it can never be part of a nice substring.
-That character effectively "breaks" the string, and the answer must lie entirely on one side of it.
-This observation opens the door to a divide and conquer approach.
+Two facts shape the solutions.
+The string is short (at most 100 characters), so a brute-force scan over all substrings is fast enough.
+And if a character in the string has no counterpart anywhere, it can never be part of a nice substring.
+That character splits the string into two halves, and the answer must lie entirely within one of them.
+That property leads to a divide and conquer approach.

 Key Constraints:

-• s consists of uppercase and lowercase English letters → At most 52 distinct characters (26 lowercase + 26 uppercase).
-We can use fixed-size arrays or bitmasks to track character presence efficiently.
+• s consists of uppercase and lowercase English letters → At most 52 distinct characters (26 lowercase, 26 uppercase).
+A 26-bit mask per case is enough to track which letters appear.

 Approach 1: Brute Force